KrishnaSannasi/published_crates/set_slice/README.md

 ```

 you can also do multiple assigns in one macro call
+each instruction is executed in order, and can overwrite previous instructions
 ```rust
 let slice = &mut [0; 5] as &mut [i32];